Scenario Planning Guidelines

 - Baseline assumptions by ODOT, DEQ and ODOE about future vehicles, fuels, and vehicular travel.

 - OTC Statewide Transportation Strategy to reduce GHG emissions from the transportation sector.

 - Toolkit of best practices for actions and measures to reduce transportation GHG emissions.

-- Draft guidelines should be completed by April 2011, to help inform target rulemaking, with final guidelines completed by the end of 2011.
+- Completed draft guidelines by April 2011 to help inform target rulemaking.
+Final guidelines were completed by the end of 2011.

 The guidelines address several major issues:

 - Define scenario planning (i.e. level of detail of scenario plans).